Thanyth/uvc-gadget/doc/src/22RaspOSconfigs.md

 ### Boot kernel setup

   1. `sudo nano /boot/config.txt`
-      > Scroll all the way down to the last line (whatever you have has a last line)
+      > Scroll all the way down to the last line (whatever is your last line)
      - Add an extra line at the end.
 Then add `dtoverlay=dwc2`
        ``` bash
        # Exemple withouth the extra line